FenyoLab/EC_codeximaging/README.md

-# EC_codeximaging
+# CC_codeximaging
-This repository contains a Python-based pipeline for cell segmentation based analysis of WSI of endometrial cancer.
+This repository contains a Python-based pipeline for cell segmentation based analysis of whole slide images of cervical cancer.